 What To Drink: Café Allongé and their cup of strawberries (which comes with sugar!)

-Another trendy cafe taking over the game, Cafe Frei has a fantastic atmosphere and friendly staff.
+Another trendy cafe making a name for itself in the Niçoise coffee game, Cafe Frei has a fantastic atmosphere and friendly staff.
 They specialize in pastries and sweet drinks from all over the world but their breakfast is what stole my heart.
 Cafe Frei is where you can find among the best breakfast in Nice and perhaps the most extensive coffee menu.
 Cafe Frei Nice, France, will blow your mind but also will probably give you a cavity.

 Additionally, this is one of the places where the decor alone will take you back in time.
 Very Instagram worthy.